Volunteer at inHope

 At this time we can only accept volunteering enquiries for the volunteer opportunities advertised below.

-We are looking for a confident driver with a passion for supporting the community and those in need of using the foodbank.
-This role involves driving your own car to support the BS4 foodbank on Fridays.
+We are looking for a confident van driver with a passion for supporting the community and those in need of using the Foodbank.
+This role involves driving our van to collect food from our BS5 Foodbank and move it to our warehouse in Easton and will include both loading and unloading the van at each end.

 What you will be doing